 4.18.2.
 When comparing a comparative question that is devoid of response against a comparative question consisting of 15 seconds of response, a value greater than plus one or less than minus one is justified because the difference is at least obvious, if not dramatic.
-This is particularly so if the examinee's respiration response stereotypy is approximately five seconds in duration.
+This is particularly so if the examinee's typical respiration response pattern is approximately five seconds in duration.